 Use a Travel Cage

-Larger cages are awkward to transport, and glass tanks can easily break.
-Choose a small cage with metal bars.
-Hamsters are expert chewers — making it possible for your pet to escape from a plastic or cardboard travel container.
+Larger cages are awkward to transport, and glass tanks can break easily.
+Choose a small cage with metal bars that will be easier to travel.
+Keep in mind: hamsters are expert chewers — making it possible for your pet to escape from a plastic or cardboard travel container.

 Remove Regular Bedding

 The regular shredded paper that lines the bottom of your hamster’s cage may not stay put during the move.
 If you’re using a metal or slated travel cage, smaller shreds can escape, littering your car.
-Swap shredded paper for larger pieces of plain (un-inked) newsprint, paper towels, or a washcloth.
+Swap shredded paper for larger pieces of plain paper, paper towels, or wash towels.

 The trauma of traveling isn’t easy on your pint-sized pet.
 A hiding place gives your hamster a way to feel safe and secure.
-Choose a soft or cushioned hiding place.
-Hard plastic models can cause serious injury if they fly or bump around in the car.
+Our expert moving company in Bradenton suggests a soft or cushioned hiding place.
+Hard, plastic models can cause serious injury if they fly or bump around in the car.
 Avoid tiny tubes or anything that your pet could get stuck in during the move.

-If the move is long-distance, bring your pet’s favorite food with you.
-Don’t place the food in their cage as you normally would.
-Most likely, it will only end up spread across the bedding.
-Keep the food with you, dishing it out during rest stops as needed.
+If the move requires going a few extra miles, with the help from our long-distance moving company, we recommend bringing your pet’s favorite food with you.
+Don’t place the food in their cage as you usually would.
+It will most likely end up spread across the bedding.
+Keep the food with you, dish it out during rest stops as needed.

 Provide Plenty of Water

+When moving with your hamster, hydration is essential!
 Stop dehydration before it starts.
-Attach your hamster’s regular water bottle (or get a smaller-sized one to fit in the travel carrier) to the inside of the cage.
+Attach your hamster’s water bottle to the inside of the travel cage.
 Routinely check the bottle to make sure that it’s not leaking and still has enough water to hydrate your pet.

 Avoid Excessive Handling

-The ideal ambient air temperature for a hamster ranges from the mid to high 60’s to the low 70s Fahrenheit.
-Exposure to too-cold temperatures can lead to a lethal false hibernation, while higher temperatures can cause heatstroke.
+The ideal air temperature for a hamster ranges from the mid 60 to low 70 degrees Fahrenheit.
+Exposure to temperatures that are too cold can lead to a lethal false hibernation, while higher temperatures can cause heatstroke.

-When the weather won’t cooperate, make sure to keep the car’s temperature in a range that your hamster enjoys.
-If you need to stop to eat or use the restroom, bring the hamster (in its travel cage) with you.
+When moving with your hamster, make sure to keep the car’s temperature in a range that your pet enjoys.
+If you need to stop to eat or use the restroom, bring the hamster in its travel cage with you.
 Leaving the hamster unattended in a cold or hot car is dangerous.